sunshanwen/BP4RNAseq/README.md

 #### Single-cell RNA-seq analyses

-down2quan and fastq2quan can also be extended to preprocess single-cell RNA-seq data by setting the ‘scRNA’ parameter to be ‘TRUE’ and specifying the protocols.
+down2quan and fastq2quan can also be extended to process single-cell RNA-seq data by setting the ‘scRNA’ parameter to be ‘TRUE’ and specifying the protocols.
 Currently, dropseq, chromium and chromiumV3 are supported protocols.
 A simple example